A simple solution to install a Kubernetes test / development cluster in a fully automated way, in minutes.

 The cluster has one controlplane node and any number of worker nodes.

-Modify the example configuration in ignition directory according to each available node.
+directory according to each available node.

-```yaml variant: fcos version: 1.4.0 passwd: users: - name: core groups: - docker - wheel - sudo ssh_authorized_keys: - ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAINHKcyMU729C1TDw+o+Ubh2Fz9VO11Ir6cOnVd30mKlG p@fedora storage: files: - path: /etc/hostname overwrite: true contents: inline: node1.k8s.local - path: /etc/hosts overwrite: true contents: inline: | 127.0.0.1 localhost localhost.localdomain localhost4 localhost4.localdomain4 ::1 localhost localhost.localdomain localhost6 localhost6.localdomain6 192.168.1.201 node1.k8s.local node1 192.168.1.202 node2.k8s.local node2 192.168.1.203 node3.k8s.local node3 192.168.1.204 node4.k8s.local node4 192.168.1.210 ansible.peter.local ansible 192.168.1.22 amd.peter.local amd 192.168.1.222 truenas.peter.local truenas - path: /etc/sysctl.d/10-disable-ipv6.conf contents: inline: | # disable IPv6 net.ipv6.conf.all.disable_ipv6 = 1 net.ipv6.conf.default.disable_ipv6 = 1 net.ipv6.conf.enp0s4.disable_ipv6 = 1 - path: /etc/sysctl.d/99-kubernetes-cri.conf contents: inline: | # Kernel parameters required by the cri-o container engine. net.bridge.bridge-nf-call-iptables = 1 net.ipv4.ip_forward = 1 #net.bridge.bridge-nf-call-ip6tables = 1 - path: /etc/modules-load.d/crio-net.conf contents: inline: | # Kernel modules required by the cri-o container engine. overlay br_netfilter systemd: units: - name: python3-for-ansible.service enabled: true contents: | [Unit] Requires=network-online.target After=network-online.target Before=sshd.service [Service] Type=oneshot ExecCondition=/usr/bin/test ! -f /etc/python3-for-ansible.done ExecStart=/usr/bin/sed -i '/\\[updates\\]/,/^\\[/ s/^enabled=.*$/enabled=0/' /etc/yum.repos.d/fedora-updates.repo ExecStart=/usr/bin/rpm-ostree install python3 libselinux-python3 ExecStart=/usr/bin/sed -i '/\\[updates\\]/,/^\\[/ s/^enabled=.*$/enabled=1/' /etc/yum.repos.d/fedora-updates.repo ExecStart=/usr/bin/sed -i '/^\\[updates\\]/a exclude=libxcrypt-compat* mpdecimal* python-pip-wheel* python-setuptools-wheel* python-unversioned-command* python3* python3-libs* python3-selinux*' /etc/yum.repos.d/fedora-updates.repo ExecStartPost=/usr/bin/touch /etc/python3-for-ansible.done ExecStartPost=/usr/sbin/shutdown -r now [Install] WantedBy=multi-user.target ```
+file on the nodes, like in the example.```yaml variant: fcos version: 1.4.0 passwd: users: - name: core groups: - docker - wheel - sudo ssh_authorized_keys: - ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAINHKcyMU729C1TDw+o+Ubh2Fz9VO11Ir6cOnVd30mKlG p@fedora storage: files: - path: /etc/hostname overwrite: true contents: inline: node1.k8s.local - path: /etc/hosts overwrite: true contents: inline: | 127.0.0.1 localhost localhost.localdomain localhost4 localhost4.localdomain4 ::1 localhost localhost.localdomain localhost6 localhost6.localdomain6 192.168.1.201 node1.k8s.local node1 192.168.1.202 node2.k8s.local node2 192.168.1.203 node3.k8s.local node3 192.168.1.204 node4.k8s.local node4 192.168.1.210 ansible.peter.local ansible 192.168.1.22 amd.peter.local amd 192.168.1.222 truenas.peter.local truenas - path: /etc/sysctl.d/10-disable-ipv6.conf contents: inline: | # disable IPv6 net.ipv6.conf.all.disable_ipv6 = 1 net.ipv6.conf.default.disable_ipv6 = 1 net.ipv6.conf.enp0s4.disable_ipv6 = 1 - path: /etc/sysctl.d/99-kubernetes-cri.conf contents: inline: | # Kernel parameters required by the cri-o container engine. net.bridge.bridge-nf-call-iptables = 1 net.ipv4.ip_forward = 1 #net.bridge.bridge-nf-call-ip6tables = 1 - path: /etc/modules-load.d/crio-net.conf contents: inline: | # Kernel modules required by the cri-o container engine. overlay br_netfilter systemd: units: - name: python3-for-ansible.service enabled: true contents: | [Unit] Requires=network-online.target After=network-online.target Before=sshd.service [Service] Type=oneshot ExecCondition=/usr/bin/test ! -f /etc/python3-for-ansible.done ExecStart=/usr/bin/sed -i '/\\[updates\\]/,/^\\[/ s/^enabled=.*$/enabled=0/' /etc/yum.repos.d/fedora-updates.repo ExecStart=/usr/bin/rpm-ostree install python3 libselinux-python3 ExecStart=/usr/bin/sed -i '/\\[updates\\]/,/^\\[/ s/^enabled=.*$/enabled=1/' /etc/yum.repos.d/fedora-updates.repo ExecStart=/usr/bin/sed -i '/^\\[updates\\]/a exclude=libxcrypt-compat* mpdecimal* python-pip-wheel* python-setuptools-wheel* python-unversioned-command* python3* python3-libs* python3-selinux*' /etc/yum.repos.d/fedora-updates.repo ExecStartPost=/usr/bin/touch /etc/python3-for-ansible.done ExecStartPost=/usr/sbin/shutdown -r now [Install] WantedBy=multi-user.target ```

 https://github.com/pvamos/fcos-k8s/blob/main/ignition/node1.fcc

-Generate ignition .ign files from .fcc
+files from .fcc

-After modifying what’s necessary in the *.fcc configs, *.ign files can be generated with butane.
+After modifying what’s necessary in the *.fcc

 butane --pretty --strict ignition/node1.fcc > node1.ign